entando/entando-docs/vuepress/docs/next/tutorials/ecr/deploy-components-without-bundle.md

 to make the plugin API available from the EntandoApp domain.

 Here is an example of a EntandoAppPluginLink Custom Resource.
 Some defaults are:
-- The EntandoPlugin generated with the blueprint is `my-demo-plugin`
+- The EntandoPlugin generated with the Blueprint is `my-demo-plugin`
 - The EntandoApp exposing `my-demo-plugin` API is `quickstart`.
 This is the app name in the environment built with the Getting Started instructions.
 - Both are deployed on the `entando` namespace
 - The link is named `quickstart-to-my-demo-plugin-link`